on Wednesday, October 18, 2017

 It is normal for them to be active at night.
-If you find this annoying, rather than punish your cat for following her natural activity schedule, train her to shift her active phase to earlier in the evening or later in the morning.
-You might find it easier to provide kitty with quieter nighttime activities that are less intrusive on your sleep; and don't let kitty use your bed and bedroom as the playing field.
+If you find this annoying, rather than punish your cat for following her natural activity schedule, train her to shift her active phase to earlier in the evening/later in the morning.
+You might find it easier to provide kitty with quieter nighttime activities that are less intrusive on your sleep; and don't let kitty use your bed/bedroom as the playing field.

 Who's Training Who?

-The first rule of treating this behavior problem is not to make matters worse.
-One reason your cat is acting this way is because you are allowing him to.
-Some owners actually get up and play with their cat, thinking he is lonely.
+The first rule is not to make matters worse.
+One reason your cat is acting this way is because he is getting something out of it.
+For example, some owners actually get up and play with their cat, thinking he is lonely.
 Others feed the cat and then wonder why kitty wakes them up in the middle of the night.
-Basically they have been training and rewarding him to do so.
-Certainly you should be sensitive to your cat's needs and feelings, but if he is lonely or hungry, then play with him or feed him earlier in the evening.
+This is basically training and rewarding the cat to practice this behavior.
+Certainly you should be sensitive to your cat's needs and feelings, but if he is lonely or hungry, play with or feed him earlier in the evening.

 Day or Night Shift

 Nighttime activities are the norm for nocturnal animals such as cats.
 Given the choice, a cat would sleep all day long and then about eight or nine in the evening, she would get up, stretch, scratch and go about the business of being a cat.
 Cats are most active from middle/late evening to the early hours of the morning.
-The only thing wrong is that the cat's activity schedule is 180 degrees out of phase with yours.
+The only thing wrong is the cat's activity schedule is 180 degrees out of phase with yours.
 All that needs to be done is to change your cat's working schedule from night-shift to day-shift.
 This is much easier than it sounds.